 Kotlin programming model

-Cloud Functions offers two Kotlin programming models: one is based on top-level functions, the other, on the YcFunction interface.
-Unlike top-level functions, the YcFunction
+Cloud Functions provides two Kotlin programming models: one is based on top-level functions, the other, on the YcFunction interface.
+Unlike top-level functions, the YcFunction interface enables you to access the invocation context.

 Both programming models enable using Yandex Cloud services via the SDK.
 To do this, add the SDK to the Gradle dependencies.